Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Introduction

-In contrast, DDE first projects the high-dimensional hyperlinks onto a continuous and potentially low-dimensional space.
-It then leverages the strengths of diffusion models in continuous spaces, enabling a fast and accurate generation process.
-The idea of incorporating low-dimensional structures in latent spaces for diffusion models has also been explored in recent studies.
-With different training strategies, \cite{vahdat2021score} and \cite{rombach2022high} combined diffusion models with autoencoder architectures to operate in the latent semantic spaces for image generation.
-However, these approaches do not consider the unique characteristics of hypergraphs and lack interpretability, as the newly generated data is produced as purely black-box outputs.
-In contrast, DDE incorporates a likelihood modeling component that preserves key properties of hypergraphs, such as node degree heterogeneity and hyperlink sparsity, ensuring both interpretability and fidelity in the generated data.
-When data resides on an unknown low-dimensional linear subspace, \cite{chen2023score} adapted the score network architecture to align with this structure and theoretically demonstrated that such modification allows diffusion models to circumvent the curse of ambient dimensionality.
-In Section \ref{sec:theory}, we show that DDE provides a general solution for overcoming the curse of ambient dimensionality in high-dimensional hypergraphs.
-Additionally, we present a theoretical comparison between the approach proposed by \cite{chen2023score} and DDE in Section \ref{sec:thm:deter}.
+In light of the growing demand for generating high-fidelity, interpretable hyperlinks with efficient training and sampling, this work introduces DDE to address this gap by leveraging a likelihood model which links the discrete hyperlinks to a continuous latent embedding space and improves interpretability, and a flexible while efficient diffusion model in the continuous latent embedding space for fidelity.
+In training, DDE projects the high-dimensional hyperlinks onto a continuous, low-dimensional embedding space by training the hyperlink likelihood model, and then reconstruct that embedding space by training the diffusion model.
+Sampling is performed by first sampling embeddings from the latent diffusion model and then generating hyperlinks using the trained likelihood model and the generated hyperlink embeddings.
+The idea of incorporating latent space low-dimensional structures and diffusion models has also been explored in recent studies.
+With different training strategies, \cite{rombach2022high} combined diffusion models with autoencoder architectures to operate in the latent semantic spaces for image generation, while the latent score-based generative model \citep{vahdat2021score} functioned as a variant of VAE \citep{kingma2019introduction} with a diffusion model prior.
+However, these approaches do not consider the unique characteristics of hypergraphs and lack interpretability, as the generated data are produced purely as black-box outputs.
+In contrast, DDE incorporates a likelihood-based modeling component that preserves key hypergraph properties, such as node degree heterogeneity and hyperlink sparsity, facilitates the study of model identifiability, and balances interpretability and fidelity in the generated data.
+We provide a more detailed comparison between VAE and DDE in Section A of the supplementary material.
+When data resides on an unknown low-dimensional linear subspace, \citetalias{chen2023score} adapted the score network architecture to align with this structure and theoretically demonstrated that such modification allows diffusion models to circumvent the curse of ambient dimensionality.
+In Section \ref{sec:theory}, we show that DDE provides a general solution to overcoming the curse of ambient dimensionality in high-dimensional hypergraphs.
+Additionally, we present a theoretical comparison between the approach in \citetalias{chen2023score} and DDE in Section C of the supplementary material.